nais/doc/docs/auth/explanations/README.md

         texas.nais.io: enabled
     ```

-    API stability is not guaranteed during the beta period, and we may introduce breaking changes as we gather feedback.
+    Texas is in beta as we gather feedback and test it in production environments.
+    We do not plan to make any breaking API changes.

     Visit the `#texas` channel on Slack for updates, questions and feedback.